 Denamarin for dogs is a supplement given to dogs that need liver support.
-It is a supplement medication that that can help increase antioxidants in the body that assist with liver function.
+It is a supplement medication that can help increase antioxidants in the body that assist with liver function.
 Veterinarians will often prescribe it for certain conditions in which the liver is being affected negatively.

 TABLE OF CONTENTS